anebz/cloud/Accreditations/aws_developer_associate.md

 To declare a Lambda function in CF, either upload the code as a zip to S3 and refer the object in AWS::Lambda::Function, or if the code is small and has no third-party dependencies, write the code inline in CF in the AWS::Lambda::Function block.

+ CF change sets feature: helps check how changes to a CF template affect AWS resources before implementing the updated

 CLI commands:

 * `cloudformation package`: package the local artifacts that the CF template references.
 Uploads the local artifacts, like source code to Lambda